2E0PGS/2E0PGS.github.io/music/trance.md

 # Trance

-Mostly classic trance as it's my favorite genre for many reasons.
+Mostly classic trance as it's my favourite genre for many reasons.

 * Complex synthesizer sequences.
 * Has that classic synth and drum machine sound.
 * Nostalgia from tracks of my youth.
 * All the tracks are unique due to custom built hardware and custom patches with physical hardware.
-Modern trance cannot compare because everyone is using the same DAW (Digial Audio Workstation), the same VST plugins (Virtual Instruments) and following the same tutorial on YouTube...
+Modern trance cannot compare because everyone is using the same DAW (Digital Audio Workstation), the same VST plugins (Virtual Instruments) and following the same tutorial on YouTube...
 * ​It's called trance because it puts you into a deep trance state!
 Altered consciousness!​

 Don't just listen to the beginning as most trance tracks have a "lead in" or a "build up".
 The track can change vastly over a period.
 Anyway I recommend listening via a decent HI-FI system or using headphones with good all round coverage of bass and high end.

-### List of my favorite albums/singles
+### List of my favourite albums/singles

 * Sasha - Xpander (Original)
 * Bedrock - Heaven Scent (Original Mix)